 If the spouses can agree on the division of marital assets and debts, they can enter into a separation agreement, or what is sometimes called a “divorce settlement.”
 However, you will need to file for equitable distribution of property by the court if no agreement can be reached.

 Additionally, you may want to file for an injunction that will prevent a spouse from tampering with marital property or an order that temporarily divides property such as a joint bank account before the final equitable distribution decree or settlement agreement is final.

 If you have to go through a divorce or tough times this is the group to help you through it!
-My opinion is that if Charles Ullman doesn’t have the answers than no one does :-).
+My opinion is that if Charles Ullman doesn’t have the answers then no one does :-).
 Very helpful and friendly staff.
-Thank you Monica, Valerie, and Charles for everything!
+Thank you, Monica, Valerie, and Charles for everything!